FLHDE/freelancer-hd-edition/README.md

 [![Mod DB](https://button.moddb.com/popularity/medium/mods/51151.png)](https://www.moddb.com/mods/freelancer-hd-edition)

 # Freelancer: HD Edition
 Freelancer: HD Edition is a mod that aims to improve every visual, aural, and gameplay aspect of the game Freelancer (2003) while keeping the look and feel as close to vanilla as possible.
-It also serves as an all-in-one package for players so they don't have to worry about installing countless patches and mods to create the perfect HD and bug-free install.
+It also serves as a customizable all-in-one package for players so they don't have to worry about installing countless patches and mods to create the perfect HD and bug-free install.

 This mod was made possible thanks to the assistance of project Freelancer: Nomad Legacy.
 Huge thanks to the developers for allowing us to use their textures!
 [Freelancer: Nomad Legacy website](https://freelancer2.space/en/)